From our private database of 28,700+ case briefs...

 United States Supreme Court

-Ms. Donner, a Pennsylvania resident, established a trust in Delaware with a Delaware bank as trustee.
-Subsequently she moved to Florida, where she died and her will was then probated.
-One of Ms. Donner’s three daughters, Hanson, was executrix and the primary recipient of the Delaware trust.
-Denckla and a third sister split the majority of the estate when the will was probated in Florida.
-Denckla (plaintiff) wished the Florida court to exercise jurisdiction over the Delaware trust and trustee in which case Hanson (defendant) would have no share of the estate.
-The Florida court assumed jurisdiction over the Delaware trust.
-Hanson, who had filed a separate suit in Delaware, appealed the Florida ruling and the United States Supreme Court granted certiorari.
+Dora Donner, a Pennsylvania resident, established a trust in Delaware with a Delaware bank as trustee.
+Subsequently Donner moved to Florida, where she died and where her will was then probated.
+One of Donner’s three daughters, Hanson (defendant), was executrix of Donner's will and the primary recipient of the Delaware trust.
+Donner's other daughters, Denckla (plaintiff) and Stewart, split the majority of the estate when the will was probated in Florida.
+Denckla wished the Florida court to exercise jurisdiction over the Delaware trust and trustee, in which case Hanson would have no share of the estate.
+The Florida court assumed jurisdiction over the Delaware trust and enjoined the Delaware trust from paying.
+The Florida Supreme Court upheld the decision that Florida law applied to determine the validity of the Delaware trust.
+Meanwhile, Hanson had filed a separate suit in Delaware.
+The Delaware court ruled, among other things, that the trust was valid under Delaware law.
+The Delaware Supreme Court affirmed, holding that the Florida judgment was not entitled to full faith and credit because Florida lacked jurisdiction over the trust res and had no personal jurisdiction over the Delaware trustee.
+The United States Supreme Court granted certiorari.

 Rule of Law